Scottie Scheffler Takes Players Championship

 Next Week

 This is Scheffler’s second victory on the PGA Tour this year, taking the WM Phoenix Open in February and besting Patrick Cantlay in a three-hole playoff.
-Scheffler rose a spot in the Fedex Cup Standings to third in the rankings and remains second in the OWGR.
+Scheffler rose a spot in the Fedex Cup Standings to third in the rankings and returns to the number-one spot in the OWGR.
 This was an encouraging bounce-back performance after a disappointing finish last week in the final round of the Arnold Palmer Invitational.

 Scheffler will be taking a break this coming week and won’t be competing in the Valspar Championship which may be a sigh of relief for the rest of the field.
 Jordan Spieth, Justin Thomas, Keegan Bradley, Matt Fitzpatrick and Sam Burns will all be competing in what will be a lighter field at the Copperhead Course in Palm Harbor, Florida.
 This will be a tremendous opportunity for any new tour members or down on their luck golfers looking to gain entry into some of the more lucrative designated events later in the year.